 TRADES PROGRAM: INDUSTRIAL ELECTRICITY ASSOCIATE SPECIALIZED TECHNOLOGY

-It is recommended that students interested in this career field prior to senior year attend Parkway West CTC
+It is recommended that students interested in this career field prior to senior year attend Parkway West CTC for Electrician Technology.

 While in high school, tuition for WA students will be \$125 per credit.